ali-chr/Transductive_ZSL_3D_Point_Cloud/README.md

 # feature vector
-You can download the feature vectors, which is extracted from a pretrained PointNet architecure, of ModelNet, McGill, and SHEREC2015 datasets from the following link, [feature vectors of ModelNet, McGill, and SHEREC2015 datasets using PointNet](https://drive.google.com/drive/folders/15-XswOjj_9s2BAxnJiIutEuUXolIXPK9?usp=sharing)
+You can download the feature vectors, which are extracted from a pretrained PointNet architecure, of ModelNet, McGill, and SHEREC2015 datasets from the following link, [feature vectors of ModelNet, McGill, and SHEREC2015 datasets using PointNet](https://drive.google.com/drive/folders/15-XswOjj_9s2BAxnJiIutEuUXolIXPK9?usp=sharing)